Rail trail: United States

-In North America, the decades-long consolidation of the rail industry led to the closure of a number of uneconomical branch lines and redundant mainlines.
+In North America, the decades-long consolidation of the rail industry led to the closure of a number of uneconomical branch lines and redundant main lines.
 Some were maintained as short line railways, but many others were abandoned.
-The first abandoned rail corridor in the United States converted into a recreational trail was the Elroy-Sparta State Trail in Wisconsin, which opened in 1967.
-The following year the Illinois Prairie Path opened.
-The conversion of rails to trails hastened with the federal government passing legislation promoting the use of railbanking for abandoned railroad corridors in 1983 which was upheld by the U.S. Supreme Court in 1990.
-This process preserves rail corridors for possible future rail use with interim use as a trail.
-By the 1970s, even main lines were being sold or abandoned.
-This was especially true when regional rail lines merged and streamlined their operations.
-As both the supply of potential trails increased and awareness of the possibilities rose, state governments, municipalities, conservation authorities, and private organizations bought the rail corridors to create, expand or link green spaces.
+The first abandoned rail corridor in the United States converted into a recreational trail was the Elroy-Sparta State Trail in Wisconsin, which opened in 1967; the Illinois Prairie Path opened in the following year.
+The conversion of rails to trails hastened with the federal government passing legislation, known as the Rails-to-Trails Act, promoting the use of railbanking for abandoned railroad corridors.
+This law was passed in 1983 and upheld by the U.S. Supreme Court in 1990.
+This process preserves rail corridors for possible future rail use, with interim use as a trail.
+By the 1970s, even main lines were being sold or abandoned; this was especially true when regional rail lines merged and streamlined their operations.
+As both the supply of potential trails increased and awareness of the possibilities rose, state governments, municipalities, conservation authorities and private organisations bought the railway corridors to create, expand or link green spaces.

 The longest developed rail trail is currently the 240 mi Katy Trail in Missouri.
 When complete, the Cowboy Trail in Nebraska will become the second-longest, extending for 321 mi, the longest being the Ohio to Erie Trail in Ohio at 326 mi.

-The BeltLine, in Atlanta, Georgia, is currently under construction.
-In 2030, its anticipated year of completion, it will be one of the longest continuous trails.
-The Atlanta BeltLine is a sustainable redevelopment project that will provide a network of public parks, multi-use trails and transit along a historic 22-mile railroad corridor circling downtown and connecting many neighborhoods directly to each other.
+The Beltline, in Atlanta, Georgia, is currently under construction.
+In 2030, the anticipated year of completion, it will be one of the longest continuous trails.
+The Atlanta Beltline is a sustainable redevelopment project that will provide a network of public parks, multi-use trails and transit along a historic 22-mile railroad corridor circling downtown and connecting many neighborhoods directly to each other.

 The Rails-to-Trails Conservancy is a nationwide nonprofit group that advocates for rail trails and has many documents and advice on building a rail trail.
-Per their records, the U.S. currently has 22,107 miles of rail trail complete.
+Per their records, as of 2026 the U.S. has completed over 26,000 miles of rail trails, of which more than 4,400 miles were created using railbanking.
 As of 2015, Michigan has the most total mileage (2,381) of any state.